kartriert/reiseberichte-kartriert/Clusteranalyse/README.md

 ### Data Extraction

-For the data extraction the finished and corrected travelogues .geojson-files are used (found here: reiseberichte-kartriert/travelogues/data/output/text_ner/with_url/finished/*) <get_data()>.
-There is also an option to get the full sentences to save them in the resulting geojson <get_sentences>, but this feature is not working properly right now (there are places not matching the resulting sentence).
+First, the data for the dictionary giving the geonames will be extracted <extract_labels()>.
+In this file is a lokal Copy for the used geonames, so they do not need to be asked for more than once.
+It will be saved in the data file.
+For the further data extraction the finished and corrected travelogues and jules verne .geojson-files are used (found here: reiseberichte-kartriert/travelogues/data/output/text_ner/with_url/finished/* and reiseberichte-kartriert/Clusteranalyse/data/geoname_dict.json) <get_data()>.
+There is also an option to get the full sentences to save them in the resulting geojson <get_sentences()>, but this feature is not working properly right now (there are places not matching the resulting sentence and it is only for the Travelogues data, since there is a file for Jules Verne, that is not in use, too).
 It is disabled for this reason.

 Once the data is extracted it will be put in the form needed: A Python-List <get_list()>.
 Every geojson-entry ends in an entry of the list, resulting in the following form (for a geojson with n entries):
 ~~~
 [
-    [coord0_0, coord1_0, sentenceIDX_0, place_0],
+    [coord0_0, coord1_0, sentenceIDX_0, place_0, geoname_0],
-    [coord0_1, coord1_1, sentenceIDX_1, place_1],
+    [coord0_1, coord1_1, sentenceIDX_1, place_1, geoname_1],
     ...
-    [coord0_n, coord1_n, sentenceIDX_n, place_n]
+    [coord0_n, coord1_n, sentenceIDX_n, place_n, geoname_n]
 ]
 ~~~
-Both coordinates are doubles and the sentenceIDX is an integer, both found in the given geojson, while place is a string extracted from geonames with the help of the given url <get_label()>.
+Both coordinates are doubles and the sentenceIDX is an integer, both found in the given geojson, while place is a string extracted from geonames with the help of the given url <get_label()> (the data from the extract_labels-file is used to spare time and prevent the program from spamming geonames).
 Also, it is not only the list retrieved, but further information, too.
 That is to say, that theese are not used right now, but are possible nice for future development.
 There are this three values on top of the earlier mentioned list:
 - sentence index list (sli): List of all indices of the sentences mentioned in the given geojson in the same order than the other list
 - highest sentence index found (h): Not just last, but compared each time a new entry is put to the list
 - problems with the geojson (fehler): List of all source_labels, that could not be put to the list (e.g: they had the wrong format)